wlonk/arcadia/2015-02-post-playtest-2-outline.md

 the particular cards and the makeup of your discard don't matter.

 If you have no tokens, you are down and out.
 You may recover some later, but not in this scene.
 You are pliable, the fight has gone out of you.
-You will acquiesce.

 ### Influence